panda3d/panda3d-docs/more-resources/samples/gamepad.rst

 Sample Programs: Gamepad
 ========================

-**The gamepad Sample Program**

 To run a sample program, you need to install Panda3D.
 If you're a Windows user, you'll find the sample programs in your start menu.
 If you're a Linux user, you'll find the sample programs in /usr/share/panda3d.

-**Explanation**
+.. rubric:: Explanation

 This sample program shows how to use game controler devices such as gamepads, steering wheels and joysticks in Panda3D.
 Gamepad devices are mostly used to control characters in games using input from specialized devices.
 In this example we will control the camera to steer around the environment with either a gamepad device, steering wheel or flightstick device.

-The controls are as follow:
+The controls are as follows:

 *gamepad:*